Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 A) Note on Secured Term Loan:

-The Term Loans 1 & 2 are sanctioned and disbursed by Union bank under ECLGS scheme announced by the
+" In previous year the Term Loan was sanctioned and disbursed by Union bank under ECLGS scheme announced by

-government to meet with liquidity crunch on account of outbreak of COVID-19 pandemic.
+the government to meet with liquidity crunch on account of outbreak of COVID-19 pandemic. "

-Both the Term Loan are secured by equitable mortgage of immovable property owned by the Company situated at
+The Term Loan was secured by equitable mortgage of immovable property owned by the Company situated at

-The Company has used the borrowings from the bank for the specific purpose for which it was taken.
+The Company had used the borrowings from the bank for the specific purpose for which it was taken.

 The Company had issued total of 12,00,000 10% Cumulative, Non-Convertible, Redeemable Preference Shares of